slim-template/slim/README.md

 </tbody>
 </table>

-The embedded engines can be configured in Slim by setting the options directly on the `Slim::EmbeddedEngine` filter.
+The embedded engines can be configured in Slim by setting the options directly on the `Slim::Embedded` filter.
 Example:

-    Slim::EmbeddedEngine.default_options[:markdown] = {:auto_ids => false}
+    Slim::Embedded.default_options[:markdown] = {:auto_ids => false}

 ## Configuring Slim